mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/precious/index.md

 #### Under the hood

-If we check the previous requests using Burp Suite, we notice t hat when we press the 'Submit' button to submit the form, a POST message is sent to `/` with the data:
+If we check the previous requests using Burp Suite, we notice that when we press the 'Submit' button to submit the form, a POST message is sent to `/` with the
+data:

 ```html
 url=<URL>